openstack/project-team-guide/doc/source/open-community.rst

 ======================

-OpenStack projects are required to have their team meetings (if any) on the Freenode :term:`IRC` network in one of the publicly logged channels managed by the OpenStack infrastructure team.
+OpenStack projects are required to have their team meetings (if any) on the OFTC :term:`IRC` network in one of the publicly logged channels managed by the OpenStack infrastructure team.
 As part of working in an open community, the logging of meetings allows those who cannot participate at the meeting's designated time to read the logs